skaynor/wildhunts-campaign/docs/resources/weapons/gunlance.md

 **Shells Upgrade.** Your gunlance can now hold up to four shells.

 **Wyvernfire.** As a bonus action, you can load a special shell into the gunlance and use your action to release flames in a 30-foot long line that is 5-feet wide.
 Each creature in that line must make a Dexterity saving throw against a DC of 8 + your proficiency bonus + your Strength modifier.
 Taking 3d6 fire damage on a failed save, or half as much damage on a successful one.
-One you use this property, you can't use it again until you finish a long rest.
+Once you use this property, you can't use it again until you finish a long rest.

 ## Very Rare